openstack/magnum/specs/container-networking-model.rst

    Magnum Container Networking Model.

 7. The spec will not add support for natively managing container networks.
-   Due to each Libnetwork driver supporting different API operations, this document suggests that Magnum not natively manage container networks at this time and instead leave this job to native tools.
+   Due to each network driver supporting different API operations, this document suggests that Magnum not natively manage container networks at this time and instead leave this job to native tools.
 References [4-7] provide additional details to common labels operations.